-The Paideia Endowment Governing Board invites members of the Luther College community to propose presentations on the 2020-2021 theme "Building Community in a Changing Society."
+The Paideia Endowment Governing Board invites members of the Luther College community to propose presentations on the 2021-2022 theme "Decolonizing Paideia?
+Revising the Products and Processes of Education."

-For further information, contact members of the Paideia Governing Board: Kathy Reed, Storm Bailey, Mike Johnson, Mike Garcia, and Kevin Kraus.
+Members of the Paideia Steering Committee are Kathy Reed, Storm Bailey, Mike Johnson, Brian Caton, Mike Garcia, and Dean Kevin Kraus.